DeannaCarina/CI-MP-1/readme-files/TESTING.md

         The accessibility report from <a href="https://color.a11y.com/" target="_blank">A11y Color</a> Contrast Checker  before fixing error identified in <a href="https://wave.webaim.org/" target="_blank">Wave Accessibility</a> can be found <a href="../assets/images-readme/accessibility/contrast-contact.png" target="_blank"><strong>HERE</strong></a>
     </li>
 </ul>
+This page had some problems with colour contrast of the brochure download button and the banner used in the brochure mock-up.
+To rectify this, the background of these elements were made darker and slightly less transparent, the page of the brochure was also made pure white.
+The page was then re-run through the accessibility checker and no errors were returned.

 ##### thanks.html
 <ul>